mathe-e-botond/ds-math-notes/03-machine-learning.md

 Because the variance of $\epsilon$ is $E(\epsilon^2)$<br>
 $=[f(X)-\hat{f}(X)]^2 + \text{Var}(\epsilon)$

-We can optimize our estimate to minimize reducible error but irreducible error is also unknown and our model might overfit by including some fit on the noise to our estimate.
+We can optimize our model to minimize the reducible error but irreducible error is also unknown and our model might overfit by including some fit on the noise as well.

+In many cases we need to assume casual relationship such as X causes Y, but in fact in some cases might be the opposite direction.

 ## **3.1 Estimators**

-We fit a model to an observed dataset by estimating the model parameters.
-For this estimation process we can use a function called an **estimator**.
+An **estimator** is a function of the data.
+It can either estimate parameters of the data directly or we can use it to estimate model parameters to find the best fit of the model to the data.
 Depending on the output of estimator we distinguish the following types of estimators:

 * **Point estimator**: outputs a single value for a parameter.
 It is easy to interpret but might not give information on the variability or confidence.
 * **Interval estimator**: outputs an interval providing insight to the confidence of the output.